-We intend to use a portion of the net proceeds we receive from this offering to satisfy the anticipated tax withholding and remittance obligations of approximately \$63.9 million related to the settlement of our outstanding RSUs in connection with this offering, based on RSUs outstanding for which the service-based vesting condition has been satisfied as of January 1, 2021, the initial public offering price per share of \$49.00, and an assumed 42% tax withholding rate.
-A 1% increase or decrease in the tax withholding rate would increase or decrease the amount of tax withholding and remittance obligations related to the RSU settlement by \$0.3 million.
+We intend to use a portion of the net proceeds we receive from this offering to satisfy the anticipated tax withholding and remittance obligations of approximately \$55.2 million related to the settlement of our outstanding RSUs in connection with this offering, based on RSUs outstanding for which the service-based vesting condition has been satisfied as of January 1, 2021, the initial public offering price per share of \$42.50, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and an assumed 42% tax withholding rate.
+A 1% increase or decrease in the tax withholding rate would increase or decrease the amount of tax withholding and remittance obligations related to the RSU settlement by \$0.9 million.